an autobiographical sketch

 My second stint in Raleigh!

 In a different role there, I used my skills as content editor and project manager to help produce issues of the museum’s membership magazine and the museum’s calendar of educational programs and other events—initially just a bimonthly print publication, I grew information gathered from sources throughout the museum into online content and marketing text that was massaged into a number of varying word counts and messaged in a ways.
 In addition, I served as editor on several exhibit teams and became the “official” editor and website manager for the museum’s Longleaf Film Festival.
+In July 2021, for a variety of reasons that were not age-related, I took early retirement from my museum duties—to focus on the-freelance-editor even more and to explore other options that might pop up!

 The journey continues